big-data-processor/bdp-document/source/fundamentals/concepts.rst

 Concepts
 ========

-In this section, we introduce several basic concepts and terms in the Big Data Processor (BDP) system.
+In this section, we introduce several basic concepts and terms in BD-Processor (BDP) system.

 User Roles
 ==========